minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

      - Description

    * - :guilabel:`Built-In`
-     - Configure additional users for the Operator to create as part of deploying the Tenant using the internal MinIO identity management.
+     - Configure additional MinIO-managed users to create as part of deploying the Tenant.

        Enter the user access key and secret key in the fields.
        Use the :guilabel:`+` button to add additional credentials.